 Inland there are the remains of St Aiden's Chapel, dedicated to a monk who was murdered on the island by Danes in 875.
 Also inland from Anstruther is a relic from a very different age.
 Scotland's Secret Bunker is a truly remarkable and fascinating visitor attraction, a vast underground complex that remained secret until 1993 and which would have served as the seat of the country's government in the event of a nuclear war.
 A few miles to the west of the Secret Bunker is Kellie Castle, operated by the National Trust for Scotland.

 Anstruther itself is a fascinating town.
 Take a walk along the cobbled streets through a rabbit-warren of little alleyways and wynds and note the dates on the buildings.
 In the main streets many of the shops still display original signs and advertisements for companies long forgotten.
-There are restaurants serving local seafood specialities as well as the Anstruther Fish Bar on Shore Street, which won the title of Scottish Fish & Chip Shop of the Year in 2000/1, 2001/2, 2006/7 and UK Fish & Chip Shop of the Year in 2008/9.
+There are restaurants serving local seafood specialities as well as the award-winning Anstruther Fish Bar on Shore Street.

 And if you find Anstruther busy, for an antidote make your way to the hidden treasure of Cellardyke, whose harbour is just half a mile to the east of Anstruther's but could be a world away.